HeerKirov/download-rename-crx/README.md

-# download-rename-crx
+# Download Rename Crx
-Rename any download file in broswer.
+Rename file by configured rules when download.